Why Temporal Intelligence?

 The Deep Cell Model

-Visualize GroveStreams as a table where each component (entity) is a row and each stream is a column — but under every cell is the complete versioned history of that value at precise timestamps.
-Every cell holds not just the current value, but every value it has ever had, each with its own timestamp.
+Visualize GroveStreams as a relational table where each component (entity) is a row and each stream is a column — but every cell holds up to 100 million timestamped values, not just one.
+The current value sits on top.
+The complete history lives underneath.
 A temperature reading every second?
 Stream.
 A rate schedule that changes once a year?
 Stream.
 A pump-to-tank relationship that changes twice a year?
 Also a stream.
 All use identical query semantics.

 This is schema-per-instance rather than schema-per-table.
 Each entity carries its own temporal structure.
 No rigid table schemas forcing every row into the same shape.
 No NULL-filled columns for data that simply doesn't apply.